BryanGrandon/Frontend-Notes/documents/global/internet.md

 # Internet

+The Internet is a global network of computers connected to each other which communicate through a standardized set of protocols.

 ## What is HTTP?

 HTTP stands for Hypertext Transfer Protocol and it's the foundation of communication over the World Wide Web .
 It's an application layer protocol that defines how clients and servers communicate with each other.